hayesr/redhat-on-github/README.md

 # Red Hat on GitHub
-This used to be an unofficial list of Red Hat organizations and upstream projects on Github, but now there's an official page.
-Check it out here:
+This used to be an unofficial list of Red Hat organizations and upstream projects on Github.
+Now there's an official page, check it out here:

 https://redhatofficial.github.io